AirOne-dev/Arduino-led-serie/README.md

 # Arduino-led-serie
 Simple example for serial communication

-# How to connect the Buttons and LEDs :
+# How to connect the Arduino's, Button and LEDs :

 DUINO1 --> program sender.ino<br>
 DUINO2 --> program receveur.ino